 Many people think that a pre-existing condition will prevent them from achieving a fair result in a personal injury or workers’ compensation claim.
 I wrote this article to correct that misconception and put your mind at ease.
 South Carolina's personal injury laws are intended to place you back in the position you enjoyed prior to the accident.
-Therefore, if an accident worsened your health, increased your pain, caused you to incur new medical bills, or forced you to miss time from work, you have the right to recover, regardless of your pre-existing conditions.
+Therefore, if an accident worsened your health, increased your pain, caused you to incur new medical bills, or forced you to miss time from work, you have the right to recover, regardless of your pre-existing conditions as our South Carolina personal injury lawyer details.

 The Defendant Is Responsible for Every Problem He Causes or Makes Worse